-- Become familiar with as many resources in the CRC as possible (know all facets of the career website as well as the materials in the CRC) - If necessary help the individual understand the overall career development process and point out steps that s/he may want to take.
-Meet the student where they are at and work from that point. - Lead the individual to the particular resources and help them to understand which ones might be useful and why.
-Demonstrate to the individual how to use the resource. - When providing information be courteous and indicate the available options for obtaining additional information (e.g., pointing out that additional information on the web site, alums) - If you don't have the answer to a question: Be resourceful; use your training and knowledge as your starting point.
-If you still don't know ask another CA or staff member.
-If we don't have a particular resource or one related to the individual's concern, check to see if the CSB Career Center has it or call Alcuin Library reference desk and see if they have the resource.
-Note the resource of interest and later, talk to the Assistant Director of Career Services to see if the CRC might obtain the resource. - Help the student problem solve by suggesting resources and actions (i.e., informational interview). - If an appointment with a Career Counselor is desired or you think it might be helpful, recommend that the student make an appointment and walk them to the front desk (Mary Hall 10).
-Explain to the Receptionist that this individual would like to make a career appointment. - Verify with the student that you are providing the information which they seek to make sure you are accurately and effectively meeting their needs.
+- 1. Become familiar with as many resources as possible (know all facets of the career website). - 2.
+If necessary help the individual understand the overall career development process and point out steps that s/he may want to take.
+Meet the student where they are at and work from that point. - 3.
+Educate the individual about resources and help them understand which ones might be useful and why.
+Demonstrate use of the resource for maximum impact. - 4.
+When providing information be courteous and indicate the available options for obtaining additional information (e.g., on the website, via alums information interviews, at events). - 5.
+If you do not have the answer to a question: Start with your training and knowledge, but then ask another CA or professional staff member. - 6.
+Help the student by suggesting resources and actions (i.e., informational interview). - 7.
+Direct students to the front desk (Mary Hall 10) to make appointments with a career professional.
+Once you've helped them with a resume, cover letter or something else, send them to the front desk to meet with a Career professional as the next step. - 8.
+Verify with the student that you are providing the information most helpful to them as you are clear and accurate in explaining the resource, service or program.